 We still don’t have a lot of details on what State of Decay 3 will look like, but we’ve been stealthily searching the wasteland for any news we can find.
+It’s definitely one of our most-anticipated upcoming Xbox Series X games.
 Here’s everything we know about State of Decay 3 right now.

 Neither Undead Labs nor Microsoft has announced a release date for State of Decay 3, which means it will be a while before we see the much-anticipated sequel.
 When the cinematic announcement trailer was released at the Xbox Games Showcase event in July 2020, Undead Labs said the game was in the early pre-production stages.
 According to reports, Undead Labs was pressured into releasing an announcement trailer before developers felt like they were ready to do so.
 A March 2022 investigative report from Kotaku outlined Undead Labs’ massive culture shift after it was acquired by Microsoft in 2018, which has resulted in allegations of mismanagement, burnout, and misogyny.

 It appears the project is still in pre-production, and the situation at Undead Labs doesn’t bode well for a release anytime soon.
-It’s unlikely to hear much more until the 2023 Showcase, which will hopefully have more information.
+Meanwhile, Undead Labs has continued support for State of Decay 2, first released in 2018, with fairly regular updates.

 Being published by Xbox Game Studios, State of Decay 3 will be available on the Xbox Series X, Series S, and PC.
 It’s unlikely that the game will be released during a timeframe when new games are still being featured on last-generation consoles.